Indiandude123/Git-Tutorial/README.md

 git log --stat : gives you the whole history, including the file changes made basically all the details

 git show sha_id :will show how the code was looking like at that version.

+git diff : shows the changes made in the staging area a/filename is the after and b/filename is the before

+git checkout sha_id : takes you to that particular version. git checkout master: takes you back to your original master branch.
+In my case I hadn't branched so master took me back to whatever latest version i was working with.